ukayani/scalator-ecs/akka-cluster-post.md

 ## Amazon Elastic Container Service Detour

-Amazon ECS is a docker container orchestration service which makes it easy to run containers on a cluster of EC2 instances.
+Amazon ECS is a Docker container orchestration service which makes it easy to run containers on a cluster of EC2 instances.
 Think of this cluster of EC2 instances as a pool of resources such as CPU and memory, where you run your containers without worrying about which underlying EC2 instance they run on.
 This concept is not new, there are other platforms such as Kubernetes and Docker Swarm which offer similar features.
 One of the reasons we selected ECS is because it is a service managed by Amazon rather than us.
 This means that our team can focus on deployment to the platform rather than maintenance of the platform.

 Lets get some basic concepts out of the way: